 Genital warts are fleshy skin growths or skin changes that occur in and around the genital area in both men and women.
 These warts are linked to the Human Papilloma Virus (HPV).
 There are over 100 different strains of HPV and around 30 of them can affect the skin around the genital area.
 Of these, types 6 and 11 cause 90% of all cases of genital warts.1

 Genital warts are a sexually transmitted disease (STD).
 After being infected by the HPV virus, it may be days or even weeks before you exhibit any symptoms.
 This is important to know because your HPV infection may have nothing to do with your current sexual partner.
 To a certain extent, condoms are effective against HPV, but not completely.
 The virus spreads through skin-to-skin contact, and contact cannot be completely avoided with a condom.2 While genital warts are generally painless, they can become itchy and inflamed in some people.
-Because it is an STD, and due to the stigma often associated with it, they can also cause the sufferer a great deal of psychological distress.
+Because it is an STD, and due to

 Conventional Treatment For Genital Warts

 If you suspect you have genital warts, the first step is to see a healthcare professional.
 Depending on the intensity of the problem, you will likely be prescribed creams and lotions, or advised to destroy the tissue of the warts by freezing (cryotherapy), heating, or removing them completely (physical ablation).
 Remember, over-the-counter wart creams are not meant to be used in the genital area.